BABA YAGA SEES ALL

 The mission was named ‘The Owl’s Night Begins’ in a nod to Synspective’s StriX family of synthetic aperture radar (SAR) spacecraft developed to be able to image millimetre-level changes to the Earth’s surface from space, independent of weather conditions on Earth and at any time of the day or night.

-Synthetic Aperture Radar (SAR) basically same technology used in phase one of the USA’s Pentagon DARPA funded HAARP program which was used for looking for minerals, deep under ground bunkers and for tsunami modelling and forecasting.
+SAR is basically same technology used in phase one of the USA’s controversial Pentagon DARPA funded HAARP program which was used for looking for minerals, deep under ground bunkers and for tsunami modelling and forecasting.

-The satellite will be the first in Synspective’s planned StriX constellation of around 25 SAR satellites designed to provide geospatial solutions.
+The Night Owl satellite will be the first in Synspective’s Corps planned ‘StriX’ constellation of around 25 SAR satellites designed to provide geospatial solutions.
 That is “new data” to “oversee human-beings economic activity.”
 Understanding the data “to get information accurately and quickly”.

 The core technology of Night Owl was developed by the ImPACT program led by The Cabinet Office, Government of Japan.
 The program’s full name is Impulsing Paradigm Change through Disruptive Technologies Program (ImPACT).
 It focuses on “high-risk and high-impact initiatives”.
 Its inspiration is the US defence research agency DARPA.

-Potentially The Owl’s Night Begins’ is not just a surveillance tool but component useful for those with a focus on economic warfare and food monopolisation.
+Thus The Owl is not just a surveillance tool as its corporate press release state but its also a component useful for those with a focus on economic warfare and food monopolisation.